datajoint/datajoint-docs/src/elements/management/team.md

 - David Godinez - Data Engineer
 - Geetika Singh - Data Engineer

-The first-person pronouns "we" and "our" in these documents refer to the performer team.
+The first-person pronouns "we" and "our" in these documents refer to those listed above.

 ## External contributors